Executive Summary:

 When away from the hive, bees need shelter.
 Whether from the rain or sun, you want to have a place where the bees can hide if necessary.

 You can put a container on its side for your bee break room or compile a few bushels of twigs and sticks where the bees can take a breather.
-They don’t need to be anything fancy, just a place they can take a rest or stay out of sight when needed.
+The beehives don’t need to be fancy, just a place for them to rest or stay out of sight when needed.

 Nesting site: